cityofaustin/Residential-Permitting/_content/residential-toolkit/building-near-a-tree.md

 ## Digging into critical root zones

-The critical root zone for a tree depends on the size of the tree itself.
-Larger, more established trees will have larger critical root zones that you will need to consider when building around trees.
+A tree's critical root zone depends on it's size.
+Larger, more established trees will have bigger critical root zones that you will need to build around.

-Even if your completed project will not be within 10 feet of the tree, construction equipment may be brought in that could affect the health of the tree.
-For example, a large truck like a cement truck could damage the root system by driving over the roots that are just 4 inches under the ground.
+Even if your completed project will not be within 10 feet of a tree, bringing in construction equipment may affect its health.
+For example, a large cement truck can damage the root system by driving over the roots since they are just 4 inches under the ground.

-To understand where you can and cannot build around trees, imagine that there are three impact zones of development to think about before you start your project.
-For this example, we’re using a tree with a 20 inch diameter.
+To understand where you can and cannot build around trees, imagine that there are three impact zones of development around base of the tree.
+We’re using a tree with a 20 inch diameter in the example below.

 > ##### How do I calculate the critical root zone?
 >